Planning a Site

 Before you add users and content to a site, we recommend that you plan the following aspects of the site.

 The subsequent sections go over these site components, assuming that you are familiar with

 Note: This article and section apply only to self-managed Tableau Server deployments on-premises or in the cloud.
-If you use Tableau Online, see Manage Content Access(Link opens in a new window).
+If you use Tableau Cloud, see Manage Content Access(Link opens in a new window).